-Development of BCV as a potential countermeasure for smallpox continues in collaboration with BARDA.
-On August 4, 2017, we received correspondence from the FDA that indicated that we will need to conduct a second rabbitpox study.
-We are in the process of seeking clarification and are committed to working with the FDA and BARDA to gain agreement on next steps.
+On August 4, 2017, we received correspondence from the FDA that indicated that we will need to conduct a second rabbitpox study of brincidofovir for the treatment of smallpox.
+We are in the process of working with the FDA and BARDA on the design and conduct of this adjunct rabbitpox study.
+Through our continuing development contract with BARDA, we are conducting final confirmatory studies prior to conducting the pivotal efficacy study in the mouse model of smallpox infection (ectromelia virus).